polarmobile/coffeescript-style-guide/README.md

  ...
 ```

-When an if/else clause fits in a single line:
+When an `if...else` clause fits in a single line:
 ```coffeescript
 color = if true then 'green' else 'blue' # Yes

 if true then color = 'green' else color = 'blue' # No
 ```

-Multi-line if/else clauses should use indentation:
+Multi-line `if...else` clauses should use indentation:

 ```coffeescript
 # Yes